 If you own a business and pay yourself through a W-2, you are an employee of that business and will be considered part of your covered workforce under PFML.

 Electing PFML coverage

-In order to elect coverage, you must submit a Self-Employed Notice of Election to the Department of Family and Medical Leave.
-Your enrollment will begin on the date the notice is accepted, but as explained below, you will not be eligible for benefits until you have paid quarterly contributions for an initial minimum time period.
+In order to elect coverage, you must opt-in through MassTaxConnect.
+Your enrollment will begin on the date you opt-in, but as explained below, you will not be eligible for benefits until you have paid quarterly contributions for an initial minimum time period.